 D. Principal coordinate analysis of microbial communities across eggs, feces and skin samples.
 Community composition was analyzed using PhilR distance.
 Percentages of the explained variations are indicated on both axes.

 Figure 7: Bacterial taxonomic profiles from X. tropicalis prometamorphic tadpole gut.
-A. Histogram representation of the bacterial phylum diversity observed in a pool of five prometamorphic tadpole's guts at stage NF56.
-Left: metagenomic analysis; right: metatranscriptomic analysis.
+A. Histogram representation of the bacterial phylum diversity observed in a pool of five prometamorphic tadpole's guts at stage NF56. metaDNA: metagenomic analysis; metaRNA: metatranscriptomic analysis.
 Each color in the histogram refers to the phylum as described in the legend.
-Phyla representing less than one percent of the bacterial content in the tadpole gut were represented in the “Other group”.
-B. Abundance of the most abundant bacteria in the tadpole's gut.
-Bacteria representing less than one percent of the bacterial population were represented in the “Other” group.
-The abundance of each bacteria is given as the percentage of the total bacteria.
-Bacteria species written in blue, orange or grey correspond to bacteria observed in human gut microbiota, other mammalian gut microbiota or endosymbiotic bacteria of unicellular eukaryotes, respectively.
+B. Vizualisation of the metagenomic assembly.
+Each bin identified using DASTool is represented in a different colour, each circle is a contig.
+The circles diameter is proportional to contig length.

 Figure 8: Overview of X. tropicalis tadpole's microbiota metabolic functions.
-Histogram representing the distribution of the Xenopus gut metagenome CDS among the eggNOG functional categories.
-The black histogram represents the distribution expressed as the percentage of the total number of CDS.
-The grey histogram represents the expression value for each eggnog category expressed as the percentage of the total expression.
+A. This barplot represents the read coverage (x-axis, in transcripts per kilobase million) on genes encoding enzymes participating in various Metacyc pathways (y-axis).
+B. Counts of metagenome bins, genes and scaffolds in which enzymes involved in selected biosynthetic pathways.
+Expressed genes encoding enzymes involved in selected KEGG modules mentioned on the y-axis were counted.

-Supplementary data R scripts: R markdown rendered html files
+Supplementary data R scripts: R markdown rendered html files are available at https://npollet.github.io/metatetard

 Additional files: